brian-ho/intro-to-urban-data/README.md

 2. [Add Colaboratory](https://workspace.google.com/marketplace/app/colaboratory/1014160490159) to your Cornell Google Workspace account.
 It's free!

 3. Authorize Colaboratory to access GitHub.
 You can do this by clicking the "Open in Colab" button at the top of any notebook for the first time, and enabling access to GitHub.
 Please make sure to **check the option to "Access private repositories and organizations".**

+## Running Locally
+If you want to clone this repository and run it locally, you can do so.
+This was developed using Python 3.10 on Mac OS.
+Cloning this repository from GitHub is not in scope for the course and will require setting up `git` a personal access token — reach out if you'd like to try.

+1. Set Python to 3.10 — note that `rhino3dm` does not have a build available on PyPi that is compatible with Python 3.11+

+2. Create a virtual environment:
+    ```
+    $ python -m venv venv/
+    ```

+3. Activate environment:
+    ```
+    $ source /venv/bin/activate
+    ```

+3. Install dependencies:
+    ```
+    $ pip install -r requirements.txt
+    ```